-The aim of the project “Jazz present for Europe” prepared by the Estonian Jazz Union and Jazzkaar is to introduce the original Estonian jazz creation and musicians at prestigious European festivals.
+The aim of the project “Jazz present for Europe” prepared by the Jazz Estonia and Jazzkaar is to introduce the original Estonian jazz creation and musicians at prestigious European festivals.
 The jazz present will reach Belgium, England, Finland, and Germany to introduce our music to celebrate the centenary of the Republic of Estonia.
 The series of festivals will start with B-Est Jazz Fest 2017 on 12–13 September.

 In the framework of dinner concerts celebrating the first Estonian presidency of the Council of the European Union and the centenary of the Republic of Estonia, bassist Peedu Kass gives a short concert at the restaurant Kivi Paber Käärid on Wednesday, 16 August at 13.00.
 It is already the third concert series taking place this summer to celebrate the first Estonian presidency of the Council of the European Union and the centenary of the Republic of Estonia.